|Address:||755 S. 7th Street

 |Office Hours:||7:30am – 4:00pm|

-We offer several different learning environments for those students seeking a model different than traditional public school settings.
+We offer several unique learning environments for those students seeking a model different than traditional public school settings.
 The following models are based in the Harding Learning Center:

 Destinations Academy – allowing students to work at their own pace incorporating hands on learning in on-the-job settings.